eadka/sleep-health-predictor/README.md

 docker system prune -a --volumes
 ```

-## StreamLit
+## 🎈 StreamLit
-Alternatively you can run the stream lit app for a visual interpretation to alter the input parameter and get a prediction on the sleep quality.
+Alternatively you can run the stream lit app for a visual alteration of the input parameters and to get a prediction on sleep quality.

 To run the **StreamLit** app, open a terminal and run the below command: